adityam/context-blog/content/post/exam-coverpage.md

 <span class="Identifier">\stopuseMPgraphic</span>
 </code></pre>

-Now, I all need is to add the university logo.
+Now, all I need is to do is add the university logo.
 There are different ways to add the logo, but I chose the simplest option in this case.
 Just place the logo at the appropriate place using Metapost.